How Much Does it Cost to Open a Brewery? [Brewery Startup Costs]

 If you decide to offer outdoor seating and to take the design of your brewery outside, prepare to spend anywhere from $1,000 to $40,000 in exterior design costs.

-Opening a brewery requires you to obtain a collection of restaurant licenses and permits before opening day.
+Opening a brewery requires you to obtain a collection of bar licenses and permits before opening day.
 They include:

-Work with a professional to guide you through the licensing process, as it can be tricky and it can be helpful to have some hand-holding from someone who's practiced in navigating the bureaucracy in your local area.
+Work with a professional with experience in breweries to guide you through the licensing process.
+It can be helpful to have some hand-holding from someone who's practiced in navigating the bureaucracy in your local area — they can help you avoid costly mistakes and delays.

 Opening your own brewery is a lot of work.
 In addition to overseeing the brewing and packaging of your beer, you also need to market your brewery, apply for permits and licenses, hire staff, and ensure you’re constantly operating in accordance to local and state brewery regulations.